SpartaTech/sparta-spring-web-utils/README.md

 ##Database

 ###JDBCTemplate
 We provide two extension classes for the original Spring JdbcTemplate.
 They are __SpartaJdbcTemplate__ and __SpartaNamedParameterJdbcTemplate__.
-The Sparta extended classes provide some missing extra methods for JdbcTemplate for Using Java8 Optional when getting an Object.
+The Sparta extended classes provide some missing extra methods for JdbcTemplate using Java8 Optional when getting an Object.

-Without Sparta extensions the queryForObject returns _IncorrectResultSizeDataAccessException_ if the record was not found in the database, then you code would have to catch the exception and threat it.
-Instead with Sparta extension classes we are providing methods queryForOptionalObject, this methods returns an Optional object, which will return the value or empty if not found.
+Without Sparta extensions the queryForObject returns _IncorrectResultSizeDataAccessException_ if the record was not found in the database, then your code would have to catch the exception and threat it.
+In Sparta extension classes we are providing methods queryForOptionalObject, these methods return an Optional object, which will contain either the value or empty if not found.

 USAGE: